jwcart2/selpoltools/README.md

 - For active macro with requires satisfied externally, write out where each require is declared
 - For all macros with requires satisfied externally, write out where the macro is called
 - List of empty macro definitions created for undefined macros
+- Used but not required in base modules (Does not check: class, perm, string, tunable, level, and range)
+- Required but not used in base modules (Does not check: class, perm, and string)

 --------------------------------------------------------------------------------
 Verbosity Level 3